How Long Can Cats Hold Their Pee? 5 Things You Should Know

 Conclusion

-Always remember. if your cat hasn’t peed in 24 hours or shows signs of distress, it’s time to consult your vet immediately.
-When it comes to urinary health, early intervention can make all the difference.
+Don’t forget.
+If your cat hasn’t peed in 24 hours or seems to be in pain, you should call your vet right away.
+When it comes to urinary health, getting help early can make a big difference.

 Related Post :